-- To determine if you are a suitable LASIK candidate the best method is to make an appointment with us for a thorough pre-LASIK assessment.
-Without examining your eyes physically, there is no way to tell if you are a suitable candidate for the surgery.
+- To determine if you are a suitable LASIK candidate, you have to make an appointment with us for a thorough pre-LASIK assessment.
+Without examining your eyes physically, there is no other way to tell if you are a suitable candidate for the surgery.

 Not to worry, there is a standalone backup power supply in our clinic which will allow for a safe completion of surgery at any point in time.

-Yes you will be able to see immediately after the surgery but it will be fuzzy.
-Your vision will gradually improve the day after of which you should then be able to see things more clearly.
+Yes, you will be able to see immediately after the surgery but it will be fuzzy.
+Your vision should gradually improve over the next following days.

 - Yes, it can treat astigmatism.